-As of the date of this prospectus, options to purchase 68,815,010 class A ordinary shares have been granted and outstanding with an average exercise price of US\$0.00002 per share.
-To the extent that any of these options are exercised, there will be further dilution to new investors.
+As of the date of this prospectus, options to purchase 68,336,480 class A ordinary shares have been granted and outstanding with an average exercise price of US\$0.00002 per share, and 60,852,775 class A ordinary shares with certain restrictions have been issued to a trust controlled by us.
+To the extent that any of these options are exercised or the shares become vested, there will be further dilution to new investors.